The Launderettes

 The Launderettes is an all girl garage rock band from Oslo, Norway.
 The band has been around since 1996, and over the years they have toured both the US and Europe, and released several albums and singles.
 Since 2007, the band has been signed to Steven Van Zandt's label, Wicked Cool Records.

+Their genre was described by AllMusic as "driving, sexy, and high-energy revivalist garage rock".

+Among their curious live jobs was an afternoon gig in Ila Prison in 2005.